Bank of England launches external review of MPC record-keeping

 "The public has a right to know.
 Ultimately the MPC is an unelected body that has to be answerable to the public, so by default we should be open," added Blanchflower, who served on the MPC between 2006 and 2009.

-But PwC senior ecnomic adviser Andrew Sentance, who was on the MPC until 2011, said the committee was already transparent in many ways.
+But PwC senior economic adviser Andrew Sentance, who was on the MPC until 2011, said the committee was already transparent in many ways.

 He pointed to the fact the BoE takes just two weeks to publish minutes from policy meetings - faster than the Fed's three weeks, for instance - and MPC members can speak freely through speeches or media interviews.